Teaching Children Good Manners

 Warning them against lying

-Children must be taught to tell the truth and to keep away from
+Children must be taught to tell the truth and to keep away

 lying, which is the most horrible habit.
 The Prophet (PBUH)